 - Learn some lingo – A lot of people speak in English, but that doesn’t mean you shouldn’t make an effort with a few Sinhalese phrases.
 Hari hari, owoo lak nehe (ok ok, no problem) always goes over well.

 Solo travel is the best.
 You get to do you, there’s no one to stop you doing you, and chances are you’ll have some pretty dope adventures too!
 Sri Lanka is no different.

-With so much to discover in Sri Lanka here from its tropical beaches and glorious mountains to its friendly people and mouth-watering kottu, it’s an awesome place to travel alone.
+With so much to see and do in Sri Lanka from its tropical beaches and glorious mountains to its friendly people and mouth-watering kottu, it’s an awesome place to travel alone.
 Solo travel is common in Sri Lanka and a perfect warm-up for the rest of South Asia.

 Here are some excellent travel tips for travelling alone in Sri Lanka to help you out Also, don’t forget to call your mum!
 She worries, ya know?

 - Travel on public transport.
 It’s cheap and on the right rides, you’ll be meeting plenty of other solo backpackers.
 Psst – the Kandy to Ella train– is super famous, super beautiful, and always has some travellers on it.